-Eric Lesh is the Fair Courts Project Manager for Lambda Legal, the oldest and largest national legal organization committed to achieving full recognition of the rights of LGBT people and people affected by HIV.
+Eric Lesh is the Fair Courts Project Director for Lambda Legal, the oldest and largest national legal organization committed to achieving full recognition of the rights of LGBT people and people affected by HIV.

 Lesh focuses his work on judicial independence and access to justice issues.
 In his capacity, he engages the LGBT community on the importance of state and federal courts.
 Lesh works on initiatives to promote diversity on the bench, combat bias in the legal system, and defend the judiciary from attacks that threaten LGBT and HIV-related civil rights.